zarr-developers/zarr-python/docs/tutorial.rst

 `pymongo <https://api.mongodb.com/python/current/>`_ packages to be installed.

 For compatibility with the `N5 <https://github.com/saalfeldlab/n5>`_ data format, Zarr also provides an N5 backend (this is currently an experimental feature).
-Similar to the zip storage class, an :class:`zarr.n5.N5Store` can be instantiated directly::
+Similar to the ZIP storage class, an :class:`zarr.n5.N5Store` can be instantiated directly::

     >>> store = zarr.N5Store('data/example.n5')